marcinjak9/italian-flavours-gatsby/src/pages/i-am-angelina/index.md

     Flavours, a boutique tour operator specialised in creating unique cultural-culinary holidays in Italy.
 Of course I am Italian, 100%.

-descriptionTitle: You're in good hands
+descriptionTitle: Are you dreaming bout a tasty holiday?
+You are in good hands!
 contactSectionTitle: Let's get in touch!
 I'd love to hear from you.
 instagramPhotos:
   - id: BnBX5s9lMc8